capmotion/camunda-docs-manual/content/user-guide/security.md

 Without constraints, the process engine can create potentially unlimited numbers of user operation log entries.
 A user operation log entry technically consists of multiple database entries in the `ACT_HI_OP_LOG` table.
 The amount of table entries depends on the number of properties logged for the user operation log.
 Example: A synchronous message correlation will log up to three properties (`messageName`, `nrOfVariables`, `processInstance`) depending on some conditions.
 A synchronous message correlation operation with 1000 affected process instances would yield 3000 new rows in the user operation log database table.

 Using the process engine configuration flag `logEntriesPerSyncOperationLimit`, the number of created entries to the user operation log can be limited for synchronous API calls.
+By default, one operation log entry is written per API call, regardless of how many entities were affected (default property value is `1`).
-If you choose to change the value of `logEntriesPerSyncOperationLimit`, select a value that you are certain your system can handle.
+If you choose to change `logEntriesPerSyncOperationLimit`, select a value that you are certain your system can handle.
 For more information about the possible values for `logEntriesPerSyncOperationLimit`, visit the [configuration documentation]({{< ref "reference/deployment-descriptors/tags/process-engine.md#logEntriesPerSyncOperationLimit" >}}).

+Currently, the following APIs are affected:

+* Message correlation

 # Security Configuration in the external Environment